abdrahmansoltan/Learning-Notes/Node.js/2-Express.md

 ## Express

-- Express is a framework used to:
+- Express is a minimal node.js framework (build on top of Node.js) that contains features like:

   - Set up the server
+    - easier handling of requests and responses
     - as the server logic is complex, and we want to focus on the business logic and not the nitty-gritty details
-  - Work with routes
+  - complex routing
   - Apply middleware
+  - server-side rendering
+  - makes it easier to organize application into the **MVC** architecture

 > **Framework**: helper-functions, tools and rules that help you build your applications